coinkite/BBQr/BBQr.md

   are easy to "cut n paste" as a single block.
 - All "N" QR codes must be scanned, there is no way to "skip" one, but they do not have to be seen in any particular order.
-- Since a version 40 QR holds 2144 bytes, the largest possible file is around 500k bytes.
+- Since a version 40 QR holds 4296 characters and we support up to 1295 (`ZZ` in base 36) parts, the largest possible (uncompressed) file is 2,776,480 for HEX, and 3,470,600 for Base32 encoding.
 - If you are doing 3 QR codes, best if all have about the same amount of data, don't just have a small runt QR at the end, because you are making the QR's harder to read.
 - It is visually jarring to have the final QR be a different version (resolution) than